Our Investing Thesis

 There are two windows.
 The long term window and the flippable window.
 The long term window is when you believe a player has a season or more of relevant potential "moments" ahead.
 The flippable window is when a player actually never has to perform well on the field or court, but only has to generate enough "hype" to see an increase in card value.

 We know that our background of professional sports front office work and player scouting, high stakes fantasy sports expertise, digital content creation and sales will make our Sports Card Investment Report a critical piece in your pursuit of positive ROI on your Sports Card Investments.

-Through the first three weeks of the NFL season, Lamar Jackson has emerged as the #1 candidate for NFL MVP, which means I feel really good about myself right now - as I have been very adamant that Lamar was a top sports card investment since last December.
+Through the first three weeks of the NFL season, Lamar Jackson had emerged as the #1 candidate for NFL MVP, which means I felt really good about myself, because I begged you to sell his cards in September, after I was very adamant that Lamar was a top sports card investment since last December.

 While there was still upside to hold, the play was to sell him in September 2022 after buying him since December 2021.

 The end of the season was another story.
 After struggling to put up solid numbers, he suffered a knee injury in the final weeks of the season that kept him out much longer than expected.

 The potential reward is that he should still come back with a Baltimore team ready to contend in the playoffs in 2023, likely with a massive contract extension.